Macdonald-Koornwinder moments and the two-species exclusion process: From partial Motzkin paths to the two-species ASEP

-We will actually prove a refinement of Theorem \ref{thm:main2}.
-To state the refinement, we need to introduce some notation.
+Now we return to the proof of Theorem \ref{thm:main2}.
+We will actually prove a refinement of this theorem; to state it, we need to introduce some notation.
 Given a word $X$ in $\{D,E\}^N$, let $S_r(X)$ be the set of words which can be obtained from $X$ by replacing precisely $r$ letters in $X$ by an $A$.
 Given a word $Z\in S_r(X)$, let $D(Z)$ (respectively, $E(Z)$) be the set of positions of letters that were $D$ (respectively, $E$) in $X$ and became $A$ in $Z$.
 Let

 \begin{theorem} Let $\tilde \rho_r = \alpha^r (1-q)^r$.
 For any word $X$ in $\{D,E\}^N$, we have that

 \end{theorem}

 We next explain how Theorem \ref{thm:refinement} refines Theorem \ref{thm:main2}. \begin{lemma} Theorem \ref{thm:refinement} implies Theorem \ref{thm:main2}. \end{lemma}